“Ambition is the path to success. Persistence is the vehicle you arrive in.”

 Neurobiology of Buprenorphine – for those interested in understanding more…

 As noted above, buprenorphine has characteristics that make it particularly effective in managing certain types of pain.
-This is because buprenorphine has different mechanisms of action that conventional opioids (see Neurobiology of Opioids).
+This is because buprenorphine has different mechanisms of action that conventional opioids

 References:

-Buprenorphine – Patient Information
+Buprenorphine –Patient Information

 - Buprenorphine Transdermal Patch: MedlinePlus Drug Information